-If multiple potential datasets for an indicator were similar, we chose the dataset that best followed the above criteria, was most comprehensive, and was easiest to access through a data sharing agreement.
-Within the Systems Change Lab platform, the datasets used to assess global progress are clearly noted for each indicator.
-Our first priority is to identify global data, but we also collect and present data at the country level when it is available.
-However, we do not assess progress at the country level as of yet.
+If multiple potential datasets for an indicator are similar, we choose the dataset that best follows the above criteria.
+Our first priority is to identify global data, but we also collect and present data at the country level and disaggregated by individual technology or other relevant component parts when the data are relevant and available.
+We do not assess progress at the country level.

-In many cases, data limitations prevented us from assessing global progress toward a target, and we noted these accordingly.
-We followed these six principles as closely as possible, but given that there are so many indicators with limited data, following them too strictly would have left more of the platform empty.
-Therefore, in some cases we included data that did not meet all six principles when we deemed that it was still useful to understand the topic.
-We noted the limitations, particularly when the indicator is categorized as "on track."
-Up to this point, most of the data we have used do meet all of the criteria.
-However, certain indicators do not meet the criteria of ease of collection and/or timeliness.
-If the datasets aren't up to date, however, it ultimately doesn't affect our confidence in the years of data we do have.
-In the future as we start researching and adding more systems that don't have as much quality data (e.g., land-use-based systems), we may consider other options for highlighting data limitations.
+We attempt to follow these six principles as closely as possible, but given that there are many cases with data limitations, following them too strictly would leave more of the platform empty.
+Therefore, in some cases we make the decision to include data that do not meet all six principles (e.g., ease of collection or timeliness) when we deem that it is still useful to understand the topic and assess progress.
+When relevant, we note any limitations in the indicator tooltip.

+As of the most recent update of the technical note, the majority of data we have collected meets all of the criteria above.
+The presentation of outdated datasets does not affect our confidence in the years of data we do have.
+In the future as we add more systems that do not have as much quality data (e.g., land-use-based systems), we may consider other options for highlighting data limitations.

-6. Assessment of Progress Toward Targets
+6. Assessment of progress toward targets